Sierra de Cardeña y Montoro

 About Sierra de Cardeña y Montoro

-Sierra de Cardena y Montoro Natural Park protects 38,449 hectares of Sierra Morena landscape in northeastern Cordoba province, Andalusia.
-Designated in 1989, the park encompasses a rolling terrain of dehesa woodland, dense Mediterranean scrubland, and riparian forests in the transition zone between the Guadalquivir valley and the Sierra Morena highlands.
-Elevations range from 200 to 828 meters.
-The park is particularly significant as core habitat for the Iberian lynx, hosting one of the species' key recovery populations.
+Sierra de Cardeña y Montoro Natural Park protects 38,449 hectares of Sierra Morena landscape in northeastern Córdoba province, Andalusia.
+[1] Designated in 1989, the park encompasses a rolling terrain of dehesa woodland, dense Mediterranean scrubland, and riparian forests in the transition zone between the Guadalquivir valley and the Sierra Morena highlands.
+Elevations range from 200 to 828 metres at La Colmena, the highest point.
+The park is particularly significant as core habitat for the Iberian lynx, hosting one of the species key recovery populations.
 It forms part of a broader ecological corridor connecting protected areas across the Sierra Morena.
 The landscape exemplifies the traditional dehesa agrosilvopastoral system characteristic of western Iberian Peninsula montane regions.

 Wildlife Ecosystems

-The park harbors one of the most important Iberian lynx populations, supported by an intensive conservation program including rabbit habitat management and population monitoring.
-Gray wolf has been occasionally recorded, representing the southern edge of the species' range.
-Red deer, wild boar, fallow deer, and Iberian ibex are abundant game species.
+The park harbours one of the most important Iberian lynx populations, supported by an intensive conservation program including rabbit habitat management and population monitoring.
+[1] Grey wolf has been occasionally recorded, representing the southern edge of the species range.
+Red deer, wild boar, fallow deer, and Spanish ibex are present.
 The raptor community includes Spanish imperial eagle, golden eagle, black vulture, and Egyptian vulture.
 Black stork breeds in secluded river valleys.
 Otter populations inhabit the Yeguas and Arenoso rivers.
 European wildcat, genet, and Egyptian mongoose are present as meso-predators.
-The park's robust European rabbit populations provide the prey base essential for lynx recovery.
+The park robust European rabbit populations provide the prey base essential for lynx recovery.

 Flora Ecosystems